TomCosaert/FoundryVTT-ICRPG/README.md

 ## Attribution

 Many thanks to Brandish Gilhelm (also known as Hankerin Ferinale) of [Runehammer Games](https://www.runehammer.online/) for designing Index Card RPG!

-I acquired **permission** from him to make this game system available to the Foundry VTT community as-is, but without including any source material content such as item loot tables as compendia.
+I acquired his **permission** to make this game system available to the Foundry VTT community as-is, without including any source material content such as item loot tables as compendia.

 Thanks to Diego Martinez for the Spanish localization!